opensearch-project/ml-commons/docs/tutorials/rerank/rerank_pipeline_with_CrossEncoder_model_deployed_on_Sagemaker.md

         "_id": "tILLdZABHToP7ahNFqmx",
         "_score": 0.2727688,
         "_source": {
           "passage_text": "The Commonwealth of the Northern Mariana Islands is a group of islands in the Pacific Ocean.
-Its capital is Saipan.", "title": "title2"
+Its capital is Saipan."
         }
       }
     ]